1ucyb/sars-cov-2-within-host-recombination/README.md

 This repository contains code written for an eight-week internship project aiming to understand recombination in SARS-CoV-2 in a within-host context.
 Using sequences from the [Office for National Statistics Coronavirus Infection Survey](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/methodologies/coronaviruscovid19infectionsurveyqmi), I investigated the recombination rate of SARS-CoV-2 through a modified version of the methodology from McDonald et al (2016).
 I then utilised the forward genetic simulation software [SLiM](https://github.com/MesserLab/SLiM) to generate similar datasets with different recombination rates for comparison.

->[!WARNING]
+>[!NOTE]
 >The simulation aspects of this project are incomplete.
-Specifically, the SLiM script is not correctly parameterised, and is likely to generate a few hundred gigabytes of output if run.
+Specifically, the SLiM script is not correctly parameterised, and does not replicate the intended dynamics.
 This work is also not published or peer reviewed.

 ## Running the analysis